frebib/year-4-notes/ssm/notes.md

 - Check
   - Design and collect metrics
   - Design and collect audit info
-  - Assess the success of the system
+  - Assess (the best you can) the security of the system
 - Act
   - Improve the system
   - Return to "do" (or "plan")
+  - Repeat

 - ISO 9001